-- → We select and evaluate case studies that focus on access and inclusion outcomes, as a learning tool for us to keep improving. - → We prioritise the removal of barriers that lead to community isolation wherever possible. - → We collaborate, encourage and support our community to have flexible training and employment opportunities. - We continue to strengthen the experience we offer our customers to enhance the quality of service for people living with disability.
+- → We select and evaluate case studies that focus on access and inclusion outcomes, as a learning tool for us to keep improving. - → We prioritise the removal of barriers that lead to community isolation wherever possible. - → We collaborate, encourage and support our community to have flexible training and employment opportunities. - → We continue to strengthen the experience we offer our customers living with disability to improve their quality of service.